Pacific Union College: Move to Angwin (1909–1921)

 Despite this failure, many church leaders – including White herself – continued to push for expanded Adventist schooling, and efforts were begun in the 1900s to find a new location to rebuild the college.
 Many sites were scouted out in the Central Valley and elsewhere within the state, but none came to the satisfaction of the searchers.

-Eventually, in 1909, the Pacific Union Conference announced that it had found a location that it could purchase: the 1,636 acres of the Angwin Resort, on Howell Mountain in neighboring Napa County.
+Eventually, in 1909, the Pacific Union Conference announced that it had found an opening to purchase the 1,636 acres of the Angwin Resort on Howell Mountain in neighboring Napa County.
 The property had been found through the church's St. Helena Sanitarium, and White visited the site in September in 1909.
 Satisfied with the condition of its facilities and living quarters and the ease with which they could be adapted for teaching purposes, its abundant resources in springs and lumber, and the healthful living its geography would provide, White approved the location.
 The property was bought in the same month for $60,000 (roughly $1.9 million in 2022), and opened its doors September 29.
 The name of the college was finalized as Pacific Union College in 1910 to reflect change in location, even as it had changed names a few times before.

 PUC's first president at Angwin was Charles W. Irwin, who served from the opening of the new location until 1921.
-During his tenure, the college saw the growth of its faculty – and subsequently educational curricula – as Irwin brought to PUC experienced colleagues with whom he had worked before.
-Both the faculty and student also worked self-sufficiently to expand and develop the campus through the construction of new facilities and buildings, sourced from the mountain's lumber.
-Irwin's strict adherence to high standards for the college set precedents for much of PUC's administration throughout the century.
+Irwin's term was marked by self-sufficiency as the college adapted to its new location, with both the faculty and student body working to expand the campus through the area's available natural resources.

+Early 20th century (1922–1943)

+In the 1920s and 1930s, PUC expanded its educational programs with the goal of receiving educational accreditation.
+Driven by suggestions from the college's board, PUC required that professors have postgraduate degrees to teach, created lower and upper divisions, introduced major and minor degrees, and necessitated the completion of senior theses for graduation.
+The college also extended funds to pay for faculty members' graduate studies.
+With these changes, PUC became the first Adventist college to become accredited when it was awarded accreditation by the Northwest Association of Secondary and Higher Schools in 1933.

+This era also saw further expansion of the campus community through the construction of more facilities – including new men's dormitories and its current gymnasium – as well as through the creation of the college's first student association, the Associated Students of Pacific Union College (ASPUC), in January 1935.
+The college's student newspaper, the Campus Chronicle, published its first issue in 1925 after being adapted from the previous Mountain Echo, while the Diogenes Lantern, PUC's current yearbook, was first published in 1938.

+With the United States' entry into World War II, over 400 male students and alumni were eventually drafted into military service.